mlclem/lost_cat_app/recipe/recipe.md

   end
 end

-class DiaryEntry
+class Cat
-  def initialize(title, contents)
+  def initialize(name, phone, description )
+    # name is a string
-    # title is a string
+    # phone is a string
-    # contents is a string
+    # description is a string
   end

-  def title
+  def name
     # Returns the title
   end

+  def phone
+    # returns the phone number
+  end

-  def contents
+  def description
-    # Returns the contents
+    # Returns the description
   end
 end
 ```